Superstructure: Aboard ships and large boats

-The height and the weight of superstructure on board a ship or a boat also affects the amount of freeboard that such a vessel requires along its sides, down to her waterline.
+The height and the weight of superstructure on board a ship or a boat also affects the amount of freeboard that such a vessel requires along her sides, down to her waterline.
 In broad terms, the more and heavier superstructure that a ship possesses (as a fraction of her length), the less the freeboard that is needed.

 Bridges

 The span of a bridge, the portion that directly receives the live load, is referred to as the superstructure.
-In contrast, the abutment, piers, and other support structures are called the 'substructure'.
+In contrast, the abutment, piers, and other support structures are the substructure.

 Earthquake protection

 In order to improve the response during earthquakes of buildings and bridges, the superstructure may be separated from its foundation by various civil engineering mechanisms or machinery.
 All together, these implement the system of earthquake protection called base isolation.